skypilot-org/skypilot/docs/source/examples/sky-serve.rst

 Sky Serve
 =========

+Sky Serve is SkyPilot's serving library.
+Sky Serve takes an existing serving framework and deploys it across one or more regions or clouds.

+.. * Serve on scarce resources (e.g., A100; spot) with **reduced costs and increased availability**

+Why Sky Serve?

+* **Bring any serving framework** (vLLM, TGI, FastAPI, ...) and scale it across regions/clouds
+* **Reduce costs and increase availability** of service replicas by leveraging multiple/cheaper locations and hardware
+* **Out-of-the-box load-balancing and autoscaling** of service replicas
+* Manage multi-cloud, multi-region deployments with a single control plane
+* Everything is launched inside your cloud accounts and VPCs

+.. * Allocate scarce resources (e.g., A100) **across regions and clouds**
+.. * Autoscale your endpoint deployment with load balancing
+.. * Manage your multi-cloud resources with a single control plane

+How it works

+- Each service gets an endpoint that automatically redirects requests to its underlying replicas.
+- The replicas of the same service can run in different regions and clouds — reducing cloud costs and increasing availability.
+- Sky Serve transparently handles the load balancing, failover, and autoscaling of the serving replicas.

+..
 GPU availability has become a critical bottleneck for many AI services.
+With Sky
-With Sky Serve, we offer a lightweight control plane that simplifies deployment across many cloud providers.
-By consolidating availability and pricing data across clouds, we ensure **timely execution at optimal costs**, addressing the complexities of managing resources in a multi-cloud environment.
+..
+Serve, we offer a lightweight control plane that simplifies deployment across

-Why Sky Serve?

-* Allocate scarce resources (e.g., A100) **across regions and clouds**
-* Autoscale your endpoint deployment with load balancing
-* Manage your multi-cloud resources with a single control plane
+.. many cloud providers.
+By consolidating availability and pricing data across
+.. clouds, we ensure **timely execution at optimal costs**, addressing the
+.. complexities of managing resources in a multi-cloud environment.

 Sky Serve provides a simple CLI interface to deploy and manage your services.
-It features a simple YAML spec to describe your service (We'll refer to such YAML as a **Service YAML** in the following), and a centralized controller to manage the deployment.
+It features a simple YAML spec to describe your services (referred to as a *service YAML* in the following) and a centralized controller to manage the deployments.

 Service YAML
 ------------